 Cioccolata calda (Italian hot chocolate) is a special kind of hot chocolate that is thick.
 T-H-I-C-K. It’s almost like drinking a warm chocolate pudding, except it’s still in sippable form.
 And it’s dairy-free/vegan while not tasting any differently from regular hot chocolate to boot!
 A simple mix of unsweetened cocoa powder, sugar, salt and unsweetened almond milk are brought to a simmer, and then a slurry consisting of a little bit of the milk and cornstarch is slowly added in, thickening the hot chocolate within a few minutes of cook time.
 This extra step of creating the slurry takes no time and is responsible for the ultra creaminess, so please don’t skip it!
 I have a feeling I’ll be enjoying my fill of Italian hot chocolate long after winter is through.

 - 2 tbsp granulated sugar

 - pinch of salt

 - 3/4 cup plus 1 tbsp almond milk, divided*

 - 1/4 tsp vanilla extract

 - Whisk together unsweetened cocoa powder, sugar, and salt in a small saucepan.
-Set saucepan over low-medium heat and pour in the almond milk.
+Set saucepan over low-medium heat and pour in 3/4 cup almond milk.
 Whisk to evenly disperse dry ingredients.
 Let mixture cook until it reaches a small simmer.